matrixorigin/matrixone-operator/docs/getting_started.md

 mo-operator-matrixone-operator-5dd548755f-b7p64   1/1     Running   0          55sx
 ```

-## Deploy a sample Matrixone Cluster
+## Deploy a sample Matrixone cluster

 - An example spec to deploy a tiny matrixone cluster is included.
 Install cluster into `matrixone` namespace